The Plant Library , 2015

 Most murals in the Copper Country reflect its mining history, which is undeniably significant.
 But that legacy often overshadows the richness of day-to-day life, especially the magic of sharing this region with plants and animals.

-The Downtown Houghton Revitalization Project was about bringing bold, vivid energy to downtown, and the Midsummer Mural concept was our way of highlighting parts of the area that weren’t yet visually represented.
 The parking deck in particular is located along a corridor that must be traveled.
 It is place to bring attention to the elements of the area that are still alive (if we protect them): sandhill cranes, woodpeckers wildflowers, juneberries, vetch and beach peas, porcupines, wild blueberries, thimbleberries, raspberries, birch trees, hemlocks, frogs, trout, pike, bugs, and so much more.